 What is a Non-Fixed VoIP Number?

-A non-fixed VoIP number is a number that can be associated with any geographical location and doesn’t require a fixed address.
+A non-fixed number is a VoIP phone number that can be associated with any geographical location and doesn’t require a fixed address.
 VoIP accounts with non-fixed numbers can be created with any address where the VoIP user chooses, which is great for small businesses that want to offer a local presence.

 These types of numbers are also known as “virtual phone numbers” and are commonly issued by free services such as Skype and Google Voice.
 They rarely require anything more than an email registration and maybe some payment information if relevant, though access to these platforms tends to be free.